 Note: Liquids and solids do not burn.
 They give off vapors, depending on the temperature, that can ignite.

-From this, we can see that flammable liquids are more dangerous and can catch fire more easily (at a lower temperature) than a combustible liquid.
-Really, both flammable and combustible liquids can be a fire hazard, the distinction is how flammable and at what temperature.
+From this, we can see that flammable liquids are more dangerous and can catch fire more easily (at a lower temperature), but other liquids can still be flammable.
+Really, both flammable and other liquids can be a fire hazard, the distinction is how flammable and at what temperature.

 So what about ink?
 There are quite a lot of different components used to make ink.
 Let’s look at some below…